TruTV: UK and Ireland

 In May 2014, Turner Broadcasting System announced that it would launch a separate UK version of the U.S. channel.
 On February 16, 2017, Sony Pictures Television acquired the channel from Turner.
 On February 12, 2019, the UK channel was renamed True Crime.

 Asia

 The channel was launched on April 1, 2010, in several markets in Asia including Indonesia, the Philippines, and Singapore.
 The channel is owned and operated by Turner Broadcasting System Asia Pacific and has similar programming, idents, and bumpers to the U.S. version, but many are also created by the Turner regional office in Hong Kong.
+As of 31 December 2018, the selected TruTV programmes is currently shown on Warner TV Asia.
+The channel shut down alongside TCM.